 - Ontario Health Quality Council

-Psychology graduates can find a wide variety of career opportunities in counselling, therapy, mental health services, neuroscience, human relations, psychiatry, speech pathology, research, and education.
+Graduates typically find a wide variety of career opportunities in counselling, therapy, mental health services, neuroscience, teaching, human relations, psychiatry, speech pathology, research, and education.
 Many graduates choose to continue their education with a specialized Master's degree.

 - Youth Worker and Volunteer Resources Coordinator - Vietnamese Women's Association of Toronto

 - Patient Satisfaction Coordinator – Ontario Hospital Association